Avinashgurugubelli/python_data_structures/README.md

 ## Data structures using Python

-all the sample exercise are build up on python 3.x
+All the sample exercises are built up on python 3.x